DomSamangy/NBA_Play_Types_15_24/README.md

 # NBA Play Type Data - 2016-2023

-NBA regular season shot data from the 2003-04 season to 2021-22.
+NBA regular season play type data from the 2015-16 to the recently completed 2022-23 season.

-As I know pulling data from sites can be a headache at time, I've pulled all regular season shots from 2004-2022 seasons into this single csv file.
-Hoping it can help inspire some cool projects!.
+Some of the coolest NBA data resides on NBA.com but is not easily accessible.
+Their play type data, provided by synergy sports, is unique in that in provides extreme nuance about a player's game that is hard to find in publicly available data.
+Thus, I've scraped all 8 seasons of available play type data since 2015 (began tracking in 2015) and provided in the link below!
+I've also cleaned it quite a bit to improve uniformity and also added percentile ranks to allow for easier comaprisons between players.
+Hoping it can help inspire some cool projects!

+--- Data Source

+NBA.com via Synergy Sports

 --- Link to Data